Jared Young Player Props: Cubs vs. Guardians

 Guardians Pitching Rankings (2022)

+- Civale makes the start for the Guardians, his eighth of the season.
+He is 2-2 with a 3.18 ERA and 33 strikeouts in 39 2/3 innings pitched.

-- In his last outing on Saturday, June 24 against the Milwaukee Brewers, the righty went six innings, allowing one earned run while surrendering three hits.
+- In his most recent appearance on Sunday, the right-hander went six innings against the Milwaukee Brewers, allowing four earned runs while surrendering six hits.

-- The 24-year-old has amassed an ERA of 3.79, with 8.8 strikeouts per nine innings, in 11 games this season.
-Opponents have a .247 batting average against him.
+- The 28-year-old has an ERA of 3.18, with 7.5 strikeouts per nine innings, in seven games this season.
+Opponents have a .235 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.